GitPaulo/Vulcan/commands/README.md

 };

 mycommand.execute = (vulcan) => {
-    // 'vulcan' is the object representing the vulcan client console.log('Hello world!');
+    // 'vulcan' is a reference to the Vulcan client object (like in .load()) console.log('Hello world!');
 };
 ```